Introduction

 Conclusion

-Across different countries, leading squash clubs show that facility investment pays off.
-From Poland's large centre combining squash and leisure to community models that make a club a second home for families, the common thread is thoughtful facility planning aimed at members.
-Technology is now part of this too, with clubs using apps, smart courts, and analytics to add convenience and interest.
-As squash competes with other sports and fitness activities, a good environment can be a key differentiator that attracts new players and retains existing ones.
-A well-designed club, one that looks good, runs smoothly, and serves both the athletic and social needs of its users, delivers a better experience.
+Across different countries, from Poland's large centre combining squash and leisure to community models that make a club a second home for families, the common thread is thoughtful facility planning aimed at members, increasingly including apps, smart courts, and analytics.
+A well-designed club, one that looks good, runs smoothly, and serves both the athletic and social needs of its users, delivers a better experience, and members who step into a clean, well-equipped, busy club are likely to stay longer and get more out of the game.